Using Rest to battle restlessness

 Ask your spouse to get up with the kids so you can sleep in a few extra hours.
 Ask them to take care of things so you can go sit in a coffee shop.
 Whatever it is that will help you get the time you need to rest, ask for it.
 I am not saying to ask for a whole day to disappear every week, but definitely ask for a few hours.

-If you don’t have a spouse that is able or willing to help you, try to find someone else.
-Ask your parents, hire a babysitter or swap childcare with a friend.
+If you don’t have a spouse who is able or willing to help you, try to find someone else.
 It is often hard to ask, but I have found that most people are more willing to help than you think.